gregmcinnes/Hubble2D6/README.md

 ### Full Installation
 Hubble.2D6 uses annotation embeddings for input variants to predict star allele function.
 A number of steps are required to generate the annotation embeddings, which requires installation of several tools.
 If you only need to evaluate star alleles with SNVs, you can skip this step.
 Annotation embeddings for SNVs have been precomputed.

-When running hubble use the flag `--no-indels` to skip the annotation step.
+_Fair warning, installation of VEP can be frustrating and the Annovar libraries are very large._

 #### Intall Python libraries
 * pip install -r requirements.txt